 Meetings License Consumption Report

-Provides details about how many licenses are being used in a subscription.
+This report provides detail about how many licenses are being used in a subscription.
 This report is only available if your organization has an active utility-based billing subscription.

 This report isn't available in Webex for Government organizations.